Skip to main content

 3. LinkedIn can use this information to map the user to it's user data.

-4. Then creates or uses it's own internal authorization mechanisms then to connect to it's APIs.
+4. It then uses its own authorization to connect to its APIs.

 No OAuth used at all